Alarm triggered in vCenter Server "vSAN physical disk alarm 'Operation'"

 1. The disk has gone completely offline, and the ESXi host is unable to communicate with it.

-2. We see this issue when the failed vSAN disk is replaced but somehow the stale disk entry is not flushed from the vSAN CMMDS data.
-This typically happens when the customer replaces the failed disk prior to removing it from the vSAN disk group or remove the disk group if dedup is enabled or if it's a failed cache tier disk.
+2. The failed vSAN disk is replaced but the stale disk entry is not flushed from the vSAN CMMDS data.
+This typically happens when the customer replaces the failed disk prior to removing it from the vSAN disk group or remove the disk group if deduplication is enabled or if it's a failed cache tier disk.

 Resolution